Raj-Hunjan/cpnt262-a1/README.md

 ## Code review:
 - I was having trouble getting the animation for the hamburger icon to work.
 I was trying to figure it out for 20 minutes then I found out that I don't need a dot before "change" in javascript where the class list toggle is.

-## How to get the hamburger icon to appear
+## Don't see the hamburger icon?
-- Just shrink the window to a phone size.
-Then it will appear.
+- Try shrinking the window!

 ## Attributions:
 - Licenses are by [Unsplash](https://unsplash.com/license) and [Pexels](https://www.pexels.com/license/)